-Hyatt Hotels Corporation is a global hospitality company, with widely recognized, industry-leading brands, and a tradition of innovation developed for more than sixty-five years.
+Hyatt Hotels Corporation is a global hospitality company with widely recognized, industry-leading brands, and a tradition of innovation developed over more than sixty-five years.

-Our corporate headquarters are in Chicago and we have regional offices, sales offices, service centers, and data centers in Mexico, the United Arab Emirates, India, Hong Kong, People's Republic of China, the United Kingdom, Germany, Switzerland, and the United States.
+Our corporate headquarters are in Chicago and we have regional offices, sales offices, service centers, and data centers across the globe including in Mexico, Australia, Spain, Japan, the United Arab Emirates, India, People's Republic of China, the United Kingdom, Germany, Switzerland, and the United States.

 We operate, manage, franchise, own, lease, license, or provide services to a portfolio of properties, consisting of full-service hotels, select-service hotels, all-inclusive resorts, and other properties, including timeshare, fractional, and other forms of residential and vacation ownership units.
-Managed hotels are independently owned by third parties and Hyatt provides management and operational services.
+Managed hotels are independently owned by third parties and Hyatt provides management and operational services to them.
 Franchised hotels are independently owned and operated by third parties.
+Hyatt also provides hotel distribution and destination management services.

-Our supply chain is expansive and mostly consists of products and services needed to operate our portfolio of hotels and other properties, such as furniture and equipment, operational supplies and contracted services.
+Our supply chain consists of products and services needed to operate our portfolio of owned and leased hotels and other properties, such as furniture and equipment, operational supplies and contracted services.